CryoDRGN-ET Subtomogram Analysis

 Export particles

-CryoDRGN-ET expects 2D particle tilt series images in a .star file exported from Windows Warp/M. From RELION5, 2D particle tilt series images without CTF premultiplication can be extracted using the --no_ctf option.
-We are currently beta-testing a conversion script, please if you are interested in testing cryoDRGN-ET with particles exported from RELION5 --tomo .
-Additionally, we are actively working to support CTF-corrected images exported from WarpTools.
+CryoDRGN-ET expects 2D particle tilt series images in a .star file exported from Windows Warp/M or RELION5 --tomo.
+From RELION5, 2D particle tilt series images without CTF premultiplication should be extracted using the --no_ctf option .
+We are actively working to support CTF-corrected images exported from WarpTools but this data type is not currently supported.

 If you intend to perform subvolume refinement or tomogram visualization, we recommend also exporting highly binned subvolumes to generate a 3D star file at this stage, since additional Warp/M processing could result in particle reordering (!), which would affect downstream refinement if filtering with cryoDRGN-ET.